tiendu/tiendu.github.io/_posts/2026-06-09-nextflow-snakemakw-wdl-2026-eng.md

 Cromwell call caching is a major cost-control feature because it can reuse previous successful calls when command and inputs match.

 Cromwell also supports retry-with-more-memory behavior when configured.
+Terra documents out-of-memory retry behavior where failed tasks can be retried with increased memory when configured and when recognized error strings are detected.

 The important nuance:

 > Basic `maxRetries` is not the same thing as automatic memory escalation.

 In Cromwell, ordinary retry behavior is primarily for failed tasks.
-Memory escalation requires retry-with-more-memory settings, matching error keys, and workflow options such as `memory_retry_multiplier`.
+Memory escalation requires the retry-with-more-memory feature and the correct configuration/workflow options.

 This makes WDL/Cromwell powerful, but more dependent on platform configuration than Nextflow or Snakemake resource expressions.